rex-smith/blog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Blog - Ruby on Rails "Getting Started" Project

+This is the shell of a blog application built as part of the Ruby on Rails Guides "Getting Started" projects

-* Ruby version
+* Ruby version 3.0.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...